 Updated 19th July 2021 - We recommend the coronavirus page on the Government website for more up to date information.

 From the 8th of March in England children are back at school.
 This can be a worrying time for many parents and guardians who want to make sure their children are protected from the spread of COVID-19.

-That’s why we’ve put together our advice on when and how kids should wear face coverings and our top tips to keep them safe at school.
+That’s why we’ve put together our advice and our top tips to keep them safe at school.

 Please note: guidance is designed for people living in England.
 If you are living in Scotland, Wales or Northern Ireland you should follow local guidance.

 Should my child wear a face covering at school?

 The Government have advised that mask wearing is no longer mandatory in public places, but some people and children may feel more comfortable continuing to wear a mask to and from and during the school day.

 To help you keep kids safe at school we have a range of face coverings available that are suitable for children, or for teens and adults.

 How should my child put on a face covering?

 It’s important that if they choose to wear a mask, that you teach your kids how to use it correctly.